losttobefound/graphics/README.md

 ## Hessen University Students Visualization (Processing)

-This project is focused on visualizing the number of students at universities in Hessen from the Wintersemester 1975 onwards.
-The aim is to provide insightful graphical representations of changes in student enrollment over the years.
+This project is focused on visualizing the number of students at university in Hessen from the Wintersemester 1975 onwards.

 ### Video Overview